warpdotdev/docs/help/sending-us-feedback.md

 {% tabs %}
 {% tab title="macOS" %}
-The log file is located at `~/Library/Logs/warp.log`.
+The Warp log files are located at `~/Library/Logs/warp.log*` on macOS.
+Zip the logs to your home folder with `zip -j ~/warp-logs.zip ~/Library/Logs/warp.log*`.

 {% hint style="info" %}
 If your issue is graphical (e.g. no display of windows, etc), please run Warp with the following command to capture more log information.